GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 • USMLE Prep Courses

-• Promotions
+• Eminence

-• Contact
+• Contact Us

 Picture

-• Content – You must have material / content to respond to the interview questions which you will get from your practice or experience.
+• Content – You must have material/content to respond to the interview questions which you will get from your practice or experience.
 Brush up all your work experience, if possible in detail.

 • Structure – Structuring comprises practicing to organize your thoughts and respond in the limited time frame.
 Always remember that this isn’t a coffee table chit chat, but an interview where the interviewer is only available to pay attention to relevant responses.
-A response may not exceed 2 minutes unless you are asked to elaborate more on the topic.
+A response may not exceed 2 minutes unless you are asked to elaborate more on the topic

-• Articulation or Communication – Responding in the right tone with passion and enthusiasm equally ]matters.
+• Articulation or Communication – Responding in the right tone with passion and enthusiasm equally matters.
 Clarity in responding and appropriate formation of response creates a very constructive impression indeed.

 General categories of questions

-Webinar on How to answer residency interview questions
+How to answer residency interview questions?

 Our services